gundizalv/Arche/README.md

 ```
 tar xvfz gms2_linux_[version].tar.gz
 ```
-Move the dir to the desired place, and make the binary files accesible to your PATH.
+Move the dir to the desired place, and make the binary files accesible to your PATH (IMPORTANT!).

 Configure the key you've downloaded